Peterlee and Peter Lee

 Initially it was planned that Castle Eden Dene would be at the heart of Peterlee’s town centre.
 The town centre was to be placed on either side of the valley with a prominent bridge across.
 This idea was part of the vision of the British Russian émigré architect Berthold Lubetkin who had been appointed as Peterlee’s town planner and architect.
 Lubetkin also proposed that the centre should be dominated by three high-rise buildings.
 These aspects of Lubetkin’s designs were rejected by the National Coal Board and by the local miners.

 The three industrial estates which provide significant employment in the town are the South West and North West Industrial Estates to the west of the A19 and the North East Industrial Estate in the Eden Hall area.
-The real gem of Peterlee is, however, a natural one – the beautiful Castle Eden Dene National Nature Reserve which marks the southern limits of the town.
+The real gem of Peterlee is, however, a natural one – the beautiful Castle Eden Dene National Nature Reserve which marks the southern limits of the town and undoubtedly one of the most beautiful natural sites in County Durham.

 Horden to the south of Easington and west of Peterlee has an Anglo-Saxon name that comes from an old word ‘horu’ meaning ‘dirty’ with the ‘den’ part of the name referring to the dene or valley.
 In what way this dene was considered a ‘dirty dene’ in those distant days is not known – it was perhaps a little muddy.
 Horden is first mentioned in the eleventh century as ‘Horeden’, when there is also mention of a ‘Horetun’ (dirty farm) in the vicinty, but the location of this farm is unknown.